• Share this on:

 Many different types of importers specialise in importing olive oil.
 Some import a wide range of products, others import different types of oils and other condiments, such as vinegars.
 There are still importers that specialise in importing only olive oil.
 The most important types of olive oil importers are the following:

-• Retail bottling companies and brand distributors – These companies are often bottlers of different types of edible oils, but some are multinational companies selling many different products and international brands.
-They can be interesting for bulk olive oil exporters that often blend olive oil from different destinations.
-Some examples include Avril Group, Unilever, Princess Group, MH Foods, and Di luca & di luca.
+- Retail bottling companies and brand distributors – These companies are often bottlers of different types of edible oils, but some are multinational companies selling many different products and international brands.
+They can be interesting for bulk olive oil exporters that often blend olive oil from different origins.
+Some examples are Avril Group, Unilever, Princes Group, MH Foods and Di Luca & Di Luca.

-• Specialised olive oil importers – The different types of olive oil specialist importers range from those importing oil only from specific destinations to importers importing bulk and different types of oil.
+- Specialised olive oil importers – The different types of specialist olive oil importers range from those importing oil only from specific origins, to importers importing bulk and different types of oil.
 Some of them act as bulk wholesalers, while some are specialised in trading premium olive oil and supplying olive oil shops.
-Examples include Peter Kölln, The Oil Merchant, Artisanal Olive Oil Company, Assisi, Or Andaluz, Henry Lamotte Oils, the gift of oil, Meyer & Co, and Imex Delikatessen.
+Examples include Peter Kölln, The Oil Merchant, Artisanal Olive Oil Company, Assisi (Oil & Vinegar brand), Or Andaluz, Henry Lamotte Oils, the gift of oil, Meyer & Co and Imex Delikatessen.

-• Specialised natural and organic food importers – Among these specialist importers providing opportunities for suppliers of organic olive oil are Le Temps des Oliviers, Bio Planète, Naturata, Raw Living, Oliva Oil (Biologisch Pakhuis) and Gebana.
+- Specialised natural and organic food importers – Amongst these specialist importers providing opportunities for suppliers of organic olive oil are Le Temps des Oliviers, Bio Planète, Naturata, Raw Living, Oliva Oil (Biologisch Pakhuis) and Gebana.

-• Other importers – Some importers provide opportunities for niche markets.
-They include single-origin olive oil importers, fair-trade and sustainable products importers, and ethnic food importers.
+- Other importers – Some importers provide opportunities for niche markets.
+They include single-origin olive oil importers, fair-trade and sustainable product importers, and ethnic food importers.

 What is the most interesting channel for you?